aramirez-es/test-actions-job-summary/README.md

 ### Expected Behaviour

 Every content piped to `$GITHUB_STEP_SUMMARY` within the Composite Action gets shown in the Job summary for the workflow defined as Entrypoint.
+As per the [official documentation](https://docs.github.com/en/actions/using-workflows/workflow-commands-for-github-actions#adding-a-job-summary)

+> When a job finishes, the summaries for all steps in a job are grouped together into a single job summary and are shown on the workflow run summary page.

 ### Actual Behaviour